cakephp/docs/fr/core-libraries/collections.rst

     $result = $names->toArray();

-As with many other functions in the collection class, you are allowed to specify a dot separated path for extracting columns, this example will return a collection containing the author names from a list of articles::
+As with many other functions in the collection class, you are allowed to specify a dot-separated path for extracting columns.
+This example will return a collection containing the author names from a list of articles::

     $collection = new Collection($articles);